DuffyFay/BMI-caculation/README.md

 Simple and easy-to-understand code structure.

 Perfect for beginners trying to understand string manipulations and basic algorithms in Java.

+## Prime Numbers Display

+This program displays the first 50 prime numbers neatly formatted in rows of 10 numbers each.
+Prime numbers are integers greater than 1 that have only two positive divisors: 1 and themselves.
+For instance, the first six prime numbers are 2, 3, 5, 7, 11, and 13.
+The purpose of this repository is to provide a simple, understandable demonstration of prime number identification and display in Java.

+Features:

+Utilizes a basic while loop to find the prime numbers.
+Implements an efficient primality test by checking divisibility only up to half of the number.
+Flexible: Easily adjustable for the number of primes displayed (NUMBER_OF_PRIMES) and the number of primes per line (NUMBER_OF_PRIMES_PER_LINE).
+Outputs the prime numbers in a neat and organized format.

 ## Contributing